-Scholarships are not awarded as part of a financial aid "package," but such awards, if received, are considered a student resource and may affect the amount of aid the student may receive.
+Scholarships are not awarded as part of a financial aid “package,” but such awards, if received, are considered a student resource and may affect the types and amounts of aid the student may receive.

-Financial aid which students receive from the University of Wisconsin Oshkosh will complement the other resources of students in order to meet their total financial need.
-It will be the responsibility of aid recipients to budget all those resources with attention to the following considerations:
+Financial aid, which students receive from the University of Wisconsin Oshkosh, will complement the other resources of students in order to meet their total financial need.
+It will be the responsibility of aid recipients to budget all of those resources with attention to the following considerations: